 We were in the midst of paying off around $50,000 worth of debt that had been accumulated from past student loans and a car loan.
 Nicole and I decided to focus our efforts more intently over the remainder of the year and rid ourselves of our consumer debt completely.

-A key element to our debt freedom plan was the monthly ritual that we dubbed “The Budget Party”.
+A key element of our debt freedom plan was the monthly ritual that we dubbed “The Budget Party”.
 (Yes, it does sound like those two words go together like oil and water, but hey whatever works, right?)

 We’d meet (and still do) on the first of each month and review three things: